Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 The stages of  Penetration testing include reconnaissance, scanning, gaining access, maintaining access, and clearing tracks.
 (EC-Council, 2022)
 1. Reconnaissance: This involves gathering information about the target system to identify potential vulnerabilities and attack vectors.
 Using tools like Nmap to scan the target network for open ports, services, and operating systems, an active reconnaissance would be carried out on the Risky_Corporations server.
 2. Scanning: This involves probing the target system for vulnerabilities and weaknesses identified during the reconnaissance phase.
-Using tools like Nessus to identify known vulnerabilities , Smtp-user-enum would be  used to discover valid users  on Risky_Corporations server.
+Using tools like Nessus to identify known vulnerabilities, Smtp-user-enum would be  used to discover valid users  on the Risky_Corporations server.
 3. Gaining Access: This  involves exploiting vulnerabilities identified during the reconnaissance and scanning phases to gain unauthorized access to the target system.
 This would be done using exploits targeting specific vulnerabilities in the target's software or configurations,  attempting to guess usernames and passwords for services like SSH or FTP using automated tools like Hydra.
-To escalate privilege, accounts with sudo permissions would be used to switch to the root users, VNC credentials would be harvested and exploited to gain root access, vulnerable service running on privileged ports would be exploited.
+To escalate privilege, accounts with sudo permissions would be used to switch to the root users, VNC credentials would be harvested and exploited to gain root access, and vulnerable services running on privileged ports would be exploited.
 4. Maintaining Access: This  involves establishing persistent access to the target system to ensure continued control even after initial access is lost.
 This would be achieved  utilizing the backdoor shells  contained on the target system, and  using a tool called nano to modify the sshd_config file to allow the use of ssh keys on the root account at a later time.
 5. Clearing Tracks: This involves covering up evidence of the attacker's presence on the target system to avoid detection and forensic analysis.
 This would be done by  using the rm tool to delete the  SSH or Apache log files and bash history command

+### Considering Red and Blue team-based testing for the test cases

+1. Service Enumeration:

-1. 6 Considering Red and Blue team-based testing for the test cases 1.Service Enumeration: a.Red Team (Attackers): Actively scan for open ports and services using tools like Nmap to identify potential attack vectors. b.Blue Team (Defenders): Monitor network traffic and logs for unauthorized service discovery attempts, and ensure unnecessary services are disabled.
+a.
+Red Team (Attackers): Actively scan for open ports and services using tools like Nmap to identify potential attack vectors.

+b.
+Blue Team (Defenders): Monitor network traffic and logs for unauthorized service discovery attempts and ensure unnecessary services are disabled.

-2.Exploitation Testing:
+2. Exploitation Testing:

-a.Red Team (Attackers): Exploit vulnerabilities in target systems using tools like Metasploit to demonstrate the impact of successful attacks. b.Blue Team (Defenders): Deploy intrusion detection systems to detect and block exploit attempts, and ensure systems are promptly patched.
+a.
+Red Team (Attackers): Exploit vulnerabilities in target systems using tools like Metasploit to demonstrate the impact of successful attacks.

+b.
+Blue Team (Defenders): Deploy intrusion detection systems to detect and block exploit attempts, and ensure systems are promptly patched.

-3.Password Cracking:
+3. Password Cracking:

-a.Red Team (Attackers): Attempt to crack passwords using tools like John the Ripper to highlight the risks of weak passwords. b.Blue Team (Defenders): Enforce strong password policies, monitor authentication logs, and conduct user awareness training on password security.
+a.
+Red Team (Attackers): Attempt to crack passwords using tools like John the Ripper to highlight the risks of weak passwords.

+b.
+Blue Team (Defenders): Enforce strong password policies, monitor authentication logs, and conduct user awareness training on password security.

-4.Database Security Assessment:
+4. Database Security Assessment:

-a.Red Team: Exploit SQL injection vulnerabilities in MySQL and PostgreSQL databases to access or manipulate sensitive data. b.Blue Team: Implement input validation and parameterized queries to prevent SQL injection attacks, monitor database activity for suspicious behavior, and enforce least privilege access controls.
+a.
+Red Team: Exploit SQL injection vulnerabilities in MySQL and PostgreSQL databases to access or manipulate sensitive data.

+b.
+Blue Team: Implement input validation and parameterized queries to prevent SQL injection attacks, monitor database activity for suspicious behavior, and enforce least privilege access controls.

-1. 7 Types of malware that can breach the system
+### Types of malware that can breach the system
 Some of the malware that can breach the server  includes:
-1.Trojans: Malicious software disguised as legitimate programs, used to steal information or gain unauthorized access.
+1. Trojans: Malicious software disguised as legitimate programs, used to steal information or gain unauthorized access.
-2.Worms: Self-replicating malware that spreads across networks, exploiting vulnerabilities to infect other systems.
+2. Worms: Self-replicating malware that spreads across networks, exploiting vulnerabilities to infect other systems.
-3.Rootkit: Malware that hides its presence and gives attackers privileged access to compromised systems, often for spying or further attacks.
+3. Rootkit: Malware that hides its presence and gives attackers privileged access to compromised systems, often for spying or further attacks.
-4.Ransomware: Malware that encrypts files or locks users out of their systems, demanding ransom payments for restoration.
+4. Ransomware: Malware that encrypts files or locks users out of their systems, demanding ransom payments for restoration.
-5.Botnets: Networks of compromised computers controlled by attackers, used for various malicious activities like DDoS attacks, spamming, or spreading malware.
+5. Botnets: Networks of compromised computers controlled by attackers, used for various malicious activities like DDoS attacks, spamming, or spreading malware.